Join our collective of providers, services, classes, and courses nationwide! Visit List with Us for more information.

 Encourage reaching for feet.

 When your baby is on their back, encouraging them to reach for their feet is a meaningful core-strengthening activity.
-Physical therapists note that this kind of active core engagement is one of the best ways to build the strength required for rolling from back to tummy.5 You can place toys on their feet to make the target more visually interesting.
+This kind of active core engagement helps build the strength required for rolling from back to tummy.
+You can place toys on their feet to make the target more visually interesting.

 Try side-lying play.